Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 > That brings expected breach-related costs through the end of this year to $439 million, some $125 million of which Equifax said will be covered by insurance.
 [19]

-What surprises me is that Equifax hasn't ceased operations.
+It surprises me that Equifax hasn't ceased operations.
 Their data is their core business and virtually all of them were compromised.
 The brand name has been irreparably damaged.
 Still, the company thinks it can continue doing business after the hack.
 Apparently Equifax wasn't totally destroyed yet after the hack.

 ## Conclusion